Cynth3tik/awesome/README.md

 *   [gezp/docker-ubuntu-desktop](https://github.com/gezp/docker-ubuntu-desktop) - Docker Image for Ubuntu Desktop which support HW GPU accelerated GUI apps. you can access the Container with ssh or remote desktop,  just like Cloud VM.

-*   [mindsdb/minds](https://github.com/mindsdb/minds) - General-purpose AI designed for knowledge workers — creators, strategists, and operators — and individuals seeking AI systems they can truly control to help them get work done, with full flexibility to extend and deploy anywhere (VPC, on-prem, or cloud).

 *   [renovatebot/docker-renovate-full](https://github.com/renovatebot/docker-renovate-full) - Repo for building the renovate/renovate:full image

 *   [oxsecurity/megalinter](https://github.com/oxsecurity/megalinter) - 🦙 MegaLinter analyzes 50 languages, 22 formats, 21 tooling formats, excessive copy-pastes, spelling mistakes and security issues in your repository sources with a GitHub Action, other CI tools or locally.